-At K=7, the Munda speakers are characterized by two ancestry components (Figure 3B).
-The predominant "dark green" component makes up approximately three quarters of the Munda ancestry palette.
-This component is most prominently apparent among the South Indian Dravidian speakers and is relatively rare among the Indo-European speaking Pakistani populations.
-On the other hand, the Munda speakers lack the "light green" component that is prevalent among the Indo-European speaking Pakistani populations, and to a minor extent also present in South India, Near East and Europe.
-The East and Southeast Asian populations show the presence of two ancestry components: the pink component is most clearly pronounced in Orogen and Hezhens from Northern China whereas the orange component is overwhelming among Cambodians, as well as Burmese of Myanmar and Dai and Lahu populations from Southwest China (Figure 3B).
-These two components reveal two contrasting patterns of East and Southeast Asian admixture among South Asian populations.
-Consistent with their Central Asian/Mongolian ancestry, Uygurs and Hazara carry predominantly the pink ancestry component, whilst the Munda speakers exhibit membership only in the orange cluster.
-Garo, Burmese (both Tibeto-Burman), and, notably, also Khasi (Khasi-Aslian), appear to have both East and Southeast Asian components, regardless of the absence of the pink component among the Khmer speaking Cambodians.
-While these results are thus consistent with notable (23%, SD 5%) Southeast Asian genetic admixture among Indian Munda speakers, in support of the model presented in Figure1B, there are also detectable traces of South Asian (dark green) admixture among the Cambodians (16%, SD 5%).
-This finding provides some quantitative support for the alternative model presented in Figure 1C that assumed an Indian origin for the Austroasiatic language family.
+At K = 7, the Munda speakers are characterized by two ancestry components (fig. 3B).
+The predominant "dark green" component makes up approximately three-quarters of the Munda ancestry palette.
+This component is most prominently apparent among the south Indian Dravidian speakers and is relatively rare among the Indo-Europeanspeaking Pakistani populations.
+On the other hand, the Munda speakers lack the "light green" component that is prevalent among the Indo-European-speaking Pakistani populations and to a minor extent also present in south India, Near East, and Europe.
+The East and southeast Asian populations show the presence of two ancestry components: The pink component is most clearly pronounced in Orogen and Hezhens from Northern China, whereas the orange component is overwhelming among Cambodians, as well as Burmese of Myanmar and Dai and Lahu populations from southwest China (fig. 3B).
+These two components reveal two contrasting patterns of East and southeast Asian admixture among south Asian populations.
+Consistent with their Central Asian/ Mongolian ancestry, Uygurs and Hazara carry predominantly the pink ancestry component, whereas the Munda speakers exhibit membership only in the orange cluster.
+Garo, Burmese (both Tibeto-Burman), and, notably, also Khasi (Khasi-Aslian) appear to have both East and southeast Asian components, regardless of the absence of the pink component among the Khmer-speaking Cambodians.
+Although these results are thus consistent with notable (23%, standard deviation [SD] 5%) southeast Asian genetic admixture among Indian Munda speakers, in support of the model presented in figure 1B, there are also detectable traces of south Asian (dark green) admixture among the Cambodians (16%, SD 5%).
+This finding provides some quantitative support for the alternative model presented in figure 1C that assumed an Indian origin for the Austroasiatic language family.

-The observed patterns of genetic admixture on both sides of the Bay of Bengal suggest that models assuming only one episode of unidirectional gene flow are therefore likely to be oversimplifications in describing the historico-demographic processes underlying the origin and differentiation of the Austroasiatic speaking populations.
-These patterns could, however, also be understood as a result of long-term gene flow under isolation by distance (IBD) which would be the default model to explain geographic correlations in genetic patterning among populations
+The observed patterns of genetic admixture on both sides of the Bay of Bengal suggest that models assuming only one episode of unidirectional gene flow are therefore likely to be oversimplifications in describing the historico-demographic processes underlying the origin and differentiation of the Austroasiatic-speaking populations.
+These patterns could, however, also be understood as a result of long-term gene flow under isolation by distance

-(Wright 1943).
-Arguably, a significant proportion of genetic variation in genome-wide STR and SNP diversity among world-wide populations can be explained by IBD (Handley et al. 2007).
-The IBD model would predict in our case that the ancestry components revealed by the ADMIXTURE analyses would apply to Indian and Southeast Asian populations regardless of their linguistic affiliation.
+(IBD), which would be the default model to explain geographic correlations in genetic patterning among populations (Wright 1943).
+Arguably, a significant proportion of genetic variation in genome-wide STR and SNP diversity among worldwide populations can be explained by IBD (Handley et al. 2007).
+The IBD model would predict in our case that the ancestry components revealed by the AD-MIXTURE analyses would apply to Indian and southeast Asian populations regardless of their linguistic affiliation.
 Indeed, our Illumina whole-genome data for Dravidian speakers come only from populations of Karnataka and Kerala, which are geographically distant from the Austroasiatic groups concentrated in the eastern states of Orissa and Bihar.
-The whole-genome genotype data from a small number of populations are robust in terms of the number of loci considered while revealing the extent of East and Southeast Asian ancestry among the Indian Austroasiatic speakers.
-Yet, we would have to use data from a large number of populations, as for example in the case of the Y chromosome diversity patterns (Figure 2B), to address the question of whether the observed patterns in autosomal genes are due to IBD or dispersals.
+The whole-genome genotype data from a small number of populations are robust in terms of the number of loci considered while revealing the extent of East and southeast Asian ancestry among the Indian Austroasiatic speakers.
+Yet, we would have to use data from a large number of populations, as for example, in the case of the Y chromosome diversity patterns (fig. 2B), to address the question of whether the observed patterns in autosomal genes are due to IBD or dispersals.